 In this post, I will talk about what reaching-in is, when it is considered a foul, and cover everything else that you should know about it.

 What Is The Reach-In Foul In Basketball?

 First things first, the reach-in foul is not formally defined by any basketball rules (including NBA rules).
-Fans and journalists commonly use the terms “reach-in” or “reaching in” when defenders come in illegal contact with an opponent who has the ball.
+Fans and journalists commonly use the terms “reach-in” or “reaching in” when defenders come in illegal contact with an opponent in possession of the ball.

-The so-called reach-in foul occurs when a defending player reaches toward the ball in an attempt to steal it but instead illegally contacts the ball handler.
+The so-called reach-in foul occurs when a defending player reaches toward the orange in an attempt to steal the ball but instead illegally contacts the ball handler.

 The act of reaching in by itself is not considered a foul in any rulebook, be it NBA or FIBA rulebooks.
 However, depending on the circumstances, it may indeed be a foul.

 We’ll have to take a look at the NBA rulebook to understand when it is and when it is not an offense.

 NBA’s definition of illegal contact